Abbeville & Waycross Railroad

-Incorporated in 1889, the Abbeville and Waycross Railroad Company built the rail line between Abbeville and Fitzgerald in 1890-96.
-The 13-mile Abbeville to Bowens Mill section, built in 1890, was the first to open.
+Incorporated in 1889, the Abbeville and Waycross Railroad Company built much of the former rail line between Abbeville and Fitzgerald.
+The 13-mile Abbeville to Bowens Mill section, constructed in 1890, was the first to open.
 A year later it was extended to Lulaville.

 The tracks from Fitzgerald to Abbeville were abandoned in 1971.
 The Fitzgerald-Ocilla line remained in operation until 1990.